VSS Daily Opening Script

 Monday Step Meeting Format:

-6:40 AM
+6:40 am

-Chair states This is a ‘jump in’ meeting - members read and share at any time during the meeting.
+Chair: This is a ‘jump in’ meeting - members read and share at any time during the meeting.
 Anytime a meeting is disrupted, we will disallow ‘unmute’ for all participants.
 If this happens, simply raise your hand and reading/sharing will proceed in the order that hands are raised.

 • All members then participate in reading the step, taking turns & passing the reading off to the next reader